thephez/backup-readme/platform/markdown/reference-query-syntax.md

 # Overview

 Generally queries will consist of a `where` clause plus optional [modifiers](#query-modifiers) controlling the specific subset of results returned.

-[block:callout]
-{
-  "type": "warning",
-  "title": "Query limitations",
+> 🚧 Query limitations
+>
-  "body": "Dash Platform v0.22 introduced a number of limitations due to the switch to using [GroveDB](https://github.com/dashevo/grovedb).
-See details in pull requests [77](https://github.com/dashevo/platform/pull/77) and [230](https://github.com/dashevo/platform/pull/230) that implemented these changes.\n\nQuery validation details may be found [here](https://github.com/dashevo/platform/blob/master/packages/js-drive/lib/document/query/validateQueryFactory.js) along with the associated validation [tests](https://github.com/dashevo/platform/blob/master/packages/js-drive/test/unit/document/query/validateQueryFactory.spec.js)."
+> Dash Platform v0.22 introduced a number of limitations due to the switch to using [GroveDB](https://github.com/dashevo/grovedb).
+See details in pull requests [77](https://github.com/dashevo/platform/pull/77) and [230](https://github.com/dashevo/platform/pull/230) that implemented these changes.
-}
-[/block]
+>
+> Query validation details may be found [here](https://github.com/dashevo/platform/blob/master/packages/js-drive/lib/document/query/validateQueryFactory.js) along with the associated validation [tests](https://github.com/dashevo/platform/blob/master/packages/js-drive/test/unit/document/query/validateQueryFactory.spec.js).

 # Where Clause

 The Where clause must be a non-empty array containing not more than 10 conditions.
 For some operators, `value` will be an array.
 See the following general syntax example:

-[block:callout]
-{
-  "type": "danger",
+>❗️
+>
-  "body": "As of Dash Platform v0.22, _all fields_ referenced in a query's where clause must be defined in the _same index_.
-This includes `$createdAt` and `$updatedAt`."
+> As of Dash Platform v0.22, _all fields_ referenced in a query's where clause must be defined in the _same index_.
+This includes `$createdAt` and `$updatedAt`.
-}
-[/block]

 [block:code]
 {
   "codes": [